aahill/quickstart-templates/template-quickstart-python.md

 -->

 Create variables for your resource's Azure location, and your key as an environment variable.
-If you created the environment variable after the application is launched, the editor, IDE, or shell running it will need to be closed and reloaded to access the variable.
+If you created the environment variable after you launched the application, you will need to close and reopen the editor, IDE, or shell running it to access the variable.

 ```python